openharmony/docs/en/application-dev/security/cryptoFramework-guidelines.md

       console.info("EncryptOutPut is " + dataBlob.data);
       AlertDialog.show({ message: "output" + dataBlob.data });
       cipherDataBlob = dataBlob;
-    // Initialize the Cipher instance and use the private key to decrypt the message. return decoder.init(cryptoFramework.CryptoMode.DECRYPT_MODE, keyPair.priKey, null);
+      // Initialize the Cipher instance and use the private key to decrypt the data. return decoder.init(cryptoFramework.CryptoMode.DECRYPT_MODE, keyPair.priKey, null);
     })
     .then(() => {
-      // Call doFinal() to decrypt the message. return decoder.doFinal(cipherDataBlob);
+      // Call doFinal() to decrypt data.
+      return decoder.doFinal(cipherDataBlob);
     })
     .then(decodeData => {